vashisht099/Revenue_optimization/README.md

 # Revenue_optimization

+## Problem Statement
+In the highly competitive hospitality industry, a prominent player with a 20-year legacy, operating a network of prestigious five-star hotels across India, is facing a critical challenge.
+The company's market share and revenue in the luxury/business hotels segment have been eroding due to a combination of aggressive competitive strategies and suboptimal managerial decisions.
+To reverse this trend and reclaim their market leadership, the managing director is determined to integrate 'Business and Data Intelligence' as a strategic imperative.

+Recognizing the need for data-driven insights to inform their strategic decisions, the company aims to harness the power of their historical data.
+However, a significant obstacle stands in their way: they lack an internal data analytics team capable of deriving these vital insights.
+As a solution, the revenue management team has taken the initiative to engage a third-party service provider that specializes in extracting actionable insights from their data repository.
+The objective is to empower the company with the intelligence required to make informed decisions, regain lost market share, and rejuvenate revenue streams in the fiercely competitive luxury/business hotels landscape.

 ## Highlights
 - The insights derived from this analysis aimed to optimize revenue generation, improve market competitiveness, inform strategic decision-making, identify untapped opportunities, and enhance overall customer satisfaction.